• Skip to primary navigation

 Preheat the oven to 350°F.

-• Pour the batter into the prepared cake pans, evenly distributing the batter between the pans. *Using a scale is the best way to make sure the amounts are equal.
+• Pour the batter into the prepared cake pans, evenly distributing it between the pans. *Using a scale is the best way to ensure the amounts are equal.

 • Place the cake pans on the center rack of the preheated oven and bake for 20-25 minutes, or until a toothpick inserted into the center of the cake comes out clean.